 The CDC currently considers full PPE (including gown, gloves, eye protection, and N-95 mask or respirator) to be protective and this would not be considered an exposure regardless of the extent of contact with the individual.

-Visit https://www.cdc.gov/coronavirus/2019-ncov/hcp/guidance-risk-assesment-hcp.html and scroll down to "Table 1" for the current CDC recommendations regarding risk-stratification of other possible exposures, and recommendations for monitoring and/or quarantine.
+Review the "First responder risk assessment and management recommendations" document for our current recommendations regarding risk-stratification of other possible exposures, and recommendations for monitoring and/or quarantine.
 These are simply guidelines, so please verify with your HR department or occupational medicine clinic for your agency's specific recommendations.

 If appropriate PPE was utilized and you are asymptomatic, first responders may continue to work after an exposure and continue to use the recommended PPE.